-- Twenty states have still never had a female governor.
+- Nineteen states have still never had a female governor.

-- Nine is the highest number of women governors serving at one time.
+- Nine (the current number of women governors) is the highest number of women governors serving at one time.

-Our Keys to Elected Office: The Essential Guide for Women offers the most direct, must-know advice we’ve gleaned for women elected officials and candidates running for office, and this 20th Anniversary Edition is a new, concise look at what it takes for a woman to run and succeed.
-From the personal traits, to actions that convey qualification and likeability, to bouncing back from mistakes or a loss, this nonpartisan guide shows that the challenges women face are surmountable—and they are often countered by strategic advantages.
+Our Keys to Elected Office: The Essential Guide for Women offers the most direct, must-know advice we’ve gleaned for women elected officials and candidates running for office, and this newly updated version is a timely, concise look at what it takes for a woman to run and succeed.
+From establishing qualifications to fundraising, handling sexism, and running as an incumbent, this nonpartisan guide shows that the challenges women face are surmountable—and they are often countered by strategic advantages.

 The Key Findings

 Overcoming The Imagination Barrier

 Voters often have a stubborn “imagination barrier” when it comes to picturing women in elected offices which have historically been dominated by white men.
 The more we see women candidates run for governor, the more comfortable voters get imagining women holding that seat.
 Women candidates demonstrating qualifications, showing effective leadership, and highlighting their expertise all contribute to surmounting the imagination barrier.

 The best way for a woman candidate to establish her qualifications is to weave her experience and professional accomplishments into her narrative – before sharing her personal story and background.
 To help women relay their qualifications, they must focus on both the presentation and content of their introductions.
 Also, calling a woman qualified helps voters see her that way.

 Women need to provide more evidence than men of expertise.
 Women must show, where men can tell.
 The first way to relay that expertise to voters is to make an excellent first impression and hit the ground running.
 Ways to do that include: